-You know, like Jackson and Jason Passer for example.
+You know, like JSON parser for example.
 Um, there’s lots more of those, but you know, they’re not going to major, major components that are their own software category by themselves.
 Um, then of course we built all of the glucose, so we had to work out how do we do scalability, the distributed technology clustering, failover across all of these species.
 So they all work together.
 Uh, how do we manage reliability and exactly the ones processing all the way from sources to targets.
-Uh, how do we have a single security policy, role based security and encryption across all of these things and full management and monitoring, uh, interface APIs, UI, uh, that enables you to control this is a whole platform rather than individual pieces.
+How do we have a single security policy, role based security and encryption across all of these things and full management and monitoring interface APIs, UI that enables you to control this is a whole platform rather than individual pieces.
 We have a full set of API APIs, whether they’re through ask scripting language, JDBC IDFC rest API as a websocket cpis that enables you to connect with the platform.

-But then we also have a whole bunch of secret sauce that all the pieces that are enabled to continuous data collection, whether it’s from devices, big data, databases, et Cetera, through change, data capture and continuous data delivery.
+But then we also have a whole bunch of secret sauce that all the pieces that are enabled to continuous data collection, whether it’s from devices, big data, databases, etc, through change data capture and continuous data delivery.
 Um, all those things that you see on the other side.
 And then the real key is SQL based processing and analytics, which is our own intellectual property.
-Um, that leads you to do the filtering, transform aggregation in Richmond.
-Um, do complex event processing, anomaly detection and correlation.
+Um, that leads you to do the filtering, transform aggregation enrichment; do complex event processing, anomaly detection and correlation.
 And that’s, you know, a piece of the platform that we currently hold a patent for.
-Um, I was told you mentioned, you know, on top of that you very yourself and see, uh, Uis either in open source software or even within the enterprise.
+Um, I was told you mentioned, you know, on top of that you very yourself and see, uh, UIs either in open source software or even within the enterprise.
 Not many enterprises that are building a data processing platform are going to take the time to build a drag and drop UI or a command line interface or some other easy way to actually build the applications.

 Yeah, they’re going to rely on developers to write code to build the applications.
 So we provide a drag and drop UI for building data flows, um, doing all the analytics and for building the dashboards.
 And so I’ve seen all of that.
 So that’s kind of how we incorporate open source into our platform, but our customers don’t have to worry about it.
 And if one of these pieces was decommissioned, it was no longer supported or there were major books in it, then we handle that for the customer.
 They don’t have to have developers on call the $3 million spent to keep people, uh, maintaining and upgrading the platform continually.
 No. So a unique it includes is change data capture that enables you to get data from databases in real time as it’s happening and also enables you to handle things like changes in Schema.
 So if the tables structure changes that we can modify how we write things out to do pool capital for example.